Testing

 Range Mode

-1. index all blocks between start-block and stop-block;
+1. Index blocks: Indexes all blocks between start-block and stop-block

-4. encode a single swap and simulate its execution;
+4. Execute swap: Encodes a single swap and simulates its execution

 Full Mode

-3. encode a single swap and simulate its execution in the current block;
+2. Encodes a single swap and executes it in the current block

 Test Parameters